crowdtainer/wordpress-docker/README.md

 docker compose logs -f
 ```

-Now configure the Wordpress site by opening localhost in your browser, or using wp-cli tool, e.g.:
+Now configure the Wordpress site by opening the page in your browser, or using wp-cli tool, e.g.:

 ```sh
 docker-compose --env-file config.env run --rm wp-cli core install --url=example.com --title=Example --admin_user=supervisor --admin_password=strongpassword --admin_email=info@example.com
 ```

-Once everything is as desired, you can use the "vackup.sh" script to save the volumes and reload it in your production server:
+Once everything is as desired, you can use the "vackup.sh" script to save the volumes and reload it somewhere else:

 ```sh
 # source machine: